Just released: How to raise venture capital in 2023

 Lastly, underwriters look outside of the box for benefits robotics offer homeowners and industrial manufacturers alike.
 Robots typically have valuable sensors that could prevent other catastrophes from happening.

 For example, consider a leaky pipe or malfunctioning temperature controls.
 Preventing high-dollar damage claims could offset the initial cost of robots, which is a price worth paying in the insurance world.
+Additionally, safeguarding intellectual property is crucial, as it protects the valuable innovations and technologies that these robots might incorporate.

 Do Any New Development Influence Insurance?